Great Chalfield, All Saints Church

 Attraction Type: Historic Church

-Location: Immediately beside Great Chalfield Manor (National Trust), 3 miles north east of Bradford-upon-Avon.
+Location: Immediately beside Great Chalfield Manor (National Trust), three miles northeast of Bradford-upon-Avon.
 Parking along the verge.
 Usually open daylight hours.

 Website: Great Chalfield